Collecting and preserving stories for more than 100 years

 Frequently Asked Questions

-The National WWI Museum and Memorial collects objects and documents related to World War I (1914-19), the conflict’s subsequent impact on the global community and the history of the Liberty Memorial.
-This includes, but is not limited to, uniforms, equipment, weapons, books, posters, photographs and personal papers from all nations involved in World War I.
+The National WWI Museum and Memorial collects artifacts and documents related to World War I and its immediate aftermath (1914-19), the conflict’s subsequent impact on the global community and the history of the Liberty Memorial.

-The Museum and Memorial is currently seeking:
+In particular, the Museum and Memorial is currently seeking:

-• African American, Hispanic and Native American materials connected to World War I
+• Collections related to African American, Hispanic and Native American U.S. military service

 • Published unit histories and state/county service personnel rosters

-You'll need both descriptions and photographs of the items you wish to donate to fill out the form.
+Please fill out the Artifact Donation Form in advance before visiting the Museum and Memorial.
+You'll need descriptions and photographs of the items you wish to donate to fill out the form.
+Paper copies of this form are available at the Museum Store.

-Artifact Donation Form
+Collection Donation Form

+For high value donations, you may request the relevant IRS tax form.
 To take advantage of your deduction, you must file tax form 1040 and, depending on the value of your donation, tax form 8283.
 To ensure that you receive the maximum tax benefit, it is recommended that you consult with your own accountant, attorney or the Internal Revenue Service.
 You may also consult IRS Publication No. 526, Charitable Contributions, and Publication No. 561, Determining the Value of Donated Property.

 The Museum and Memorial's unique collection is used in two ways: research and exhibition.
 Many of the objects are used by researchers to better understand the conditions and impact of the war.
 Our archives and library holdings are also used by scholars to examine important questions and enrich the understanding of history and events of the time.